-They are organised in full functional DevOps teams: Each team is responsible for their contributions end-to-end, including maintenance, on-call and customer support.
+They are organised in fully functional DevOps teams: Each team is responsible for their contributions end-to-end, including maintenance, on-call and customer support.

 - A team is tasked with providing a service to their downstream customers that is fairly similar to an existing service built by another team.